 What can you do in Japan when it snows?

-With over 500 places to shred some J-Pow, Japan has no shortage of skiing hotspots.
+With over 500 places to shred some J-Pow on those skis you’ve just brought from one of Japan’s best ski brands, the country has no shortage of skiing hotspots.

 We might not be talking about the vast interlinked slopes of the three valleys, or the fierce icey slopes of Chamonix, but it can certainly cater for any skier.